 But the Kanye interview complicates the narrative.

-In October 2022, Fridman — a Jewish man whose family was murdered in the Holocaust — sat across from Ye during the peak of his antisemitic public statements.
+In October 2022, Fridman, a Jewish man whose family was murdered in the Holocaust, sat across from Ye during the peak of his antisemitic public statements.
 When Ye called "Jewish media" a redundant term, Fridman told him directly: "That's akin to something Nazi propagandist Joseph Goebbels would say."

 Ye shouted: "That's incorrect though!
 That's a f**king lie."

-The criticism reveals a real tension, but the critics are solving the wrong equation.
+The critics are solving the wrong equation.
 They are measuring Fridman against journalism.
 He is not doing journalism.
-He is doing something closer to what Peterson identified — the childlike approach, Prince Myshkin with a microphone.
 He asks questions because he genuinely wants to know.
-He doesn't challenge because he trusts that three hours of rope is enough for anyone to reveal themselves.
+He trusts that three hours of rope is enough for anyone to reveal themselves.
+Whether that trust is wise or reckless depends on how much you believe in the audience's intelligence.

 The Body Keeps the Mind Honest